brucou/graph-adt/README.md

 fact that when a search result is found, that result is yielded to the function caller.
 `searchGraphEdgesGenerator` is indeed a generator, which when called returns an iterator.
 That iterator, for each `next` call will return a new search result, till the enumeration is finished (emptied store).
-For this function, the implicit contract that the search must terminate can be relaxed.
+Note that the generator returns the list of all found results.
+As usual, the return value of a generator cannot be retrieved in a `for..of` loop.
+We provide the
+`getIteratorReturnValue` function to that purpose.

 We included this version of the search because :
 - for large graphs, or graph featuring loops, the enumeration may be expensive, and we might want